Before you should even dive into strategies for your website’s search engine optimization, you have to consider your website’s Google indexing.

 The following are 13 tips to get your website indexed by Google faster so that you’re not waiting for an indefinite period of time.
 (Several of our suggestions are made easier to perform by using Google Search Console.)

-Request an indexing from Google
+Tip #1: Request indexing from Google

 This might sound obvious, but plenty of businesses are not aware that they can use the Google Search Console to request an indexing from Google directly.